jbrockopp/docs/content/administration/server/reference/_index.md

 This variable sets the level of compression for workload logs, uploaded by the Vela [worker](/docs/administration/worker/), which are stored in the database.

-The variable is required and should be provided as a `integer`.
+The variable is required and should be provided as an `integer`.

 {{% alert title="Note:" color="primary" %}}
 This variable has a default value of `3`.